lukemorton/lukemorton.co.uk/posts/2013-09-22-data-and-behaviour.md

 In OOP madland behaviour and data are combined into a single entity.
 Yes that's right, an object.
-To an OOP magician this is a self contained unit that can passed around a program but ideally doesn't leak implementation details.
+To an OOP magician this is a self contained unit that can be passed around a program but ideally doesn't leak implementation details.

 <script src="https://gist.github.com/DrPheltRight/6670990.js"></script>